 Each year, 1.5 million people are treated in an emergency department for a violent injury and survive their wounds.
-These victims find themselves at a potentially life-changing moment: while being treated, many weigh the decision to change their way of life or to retaliate.
+These victims find themselves at a potentially life-changing moment: while being treated, some weigh the question of how the experience may change their lives.
+Others feel angry and may think about retaliating.
 Most are discharged to the hostile environments in which they were hurt, without supports to address the issues that led to their injuries.
 National statistics demonstrate the devastating long-term effects of this approach: within five years of their release from the hospital, 45 percent of severely wounded victims will be reinjured; nearly 20 percent will be dead.

-Currently, rigorous research is underway to assess HHP’s long-term impact on re-injury, retaliation, trauma symptoms, and involvement with criminal justice system.
-This research will also reveal the program’s effect on participants’ connections to physical and mental health services, employment and education.
-Early study findings have shown promising reductions in trauma symptoms among program participants.
+- Launch a rigorous research study to assess the model’s long-term impact on re-injury, retaliation, trauma symptoms, and involvement with the criminal justice system.
+This research will also reveal the program’s effect on participants’ connections to physical and mental health services, employment, and education.

 - Provide national leadership in the movement to end violence using a public health approach.
 HHP serves as the headquarters for the national Network of Hospital-based Violence Intervention Programs.